How to reduce your risk of flu

 Most adults need about six to nine hours of sleep each night to feel well-rested [9].
 The following activities can help you establish a healthy sleep routine and improve the quality of your sleep:

-• Exercise regularly – Moderate exercise can be beneficial to sleep.
-But avoid vigorous exercise too close to bedtime as this may have the opposite effect.
+- Exercise regularly – Moderate exercise can be beneficial to sleep.
+But be cautious of vigorous exercise too close to bedtime as this may have the opposite effect.

 If you’re having trouble getting to sleep or staying asleep, The Sleep Charity provides excellent advice and contacts to help you sleep better.